asafmaman101/asafmaman101.github.io/_pages/about.md

 News
 ======
+- **May 2022** [Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks](https://arxiv.org/abs/2201.11729) accepted to ICML 2022.
 - **May 2021:** [Implicit Regularization in Tensor Factorization](https://arxiv.org/abs/2102.09972) accepted to ICML 2021.
 - **February 2021:**  Released a new [paper](https://arxiv.org/abs/2102.09972) about the implicit regularization in